marijnh/Eloquent-JavaScript/19_paint.md

 To get access to the pixels, we must first draw the picture to a `<canvas>` element.
 The canvas context has a `getImageData` method that allows a script to read its ((pixel))s.
-So once the picture is on the canvas, we can access it and construct a `Picture` object.
+So, once the picture is on the canvas, we can access it and construct a `Picture` object.

 ```{includeCode: true}